bio4j/bio4j.github.com/source/code/index.markdown

 Bio4j is developed in **Java** and **Scala**, licensed under  the **[AGPLv3](www.gnu.org/licenses/agpl-3.0.html)** license.
 All development happens in GitHub, under the [bio4j](https://github.com/bio4j) organization; in particular the [bio4j/bio4j](https://github.com/bio4j/bio4j) repository acts as an entry point for the whole codebase.

+### developers mailing list?

+We use the **[issues from the bio4j/bio4j repository](https://github.com/bio4j/bio4j/issues)** for general discussions, feedback, and communication between developers.

+We **don't** use mailing lists for development.
+In our opinion they make it really hard to link to code, get some real output from conversations or more prosaic things such as code syntax highlighting.

 ### contributing

 With respect to contribution formalities we try to: